Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Siobhan N over 2 years ago
+Siobhan N almost 3 years ago

 I am horrified that this is even a discussion.
 Closing schools may be necessary, but to let it fall on the back of Black and Brown students is unfair and the swiftness in which this is happening is unnecessarily cruel.
 We need to work together as a community to figure out the most equitable way to determine how to address budget shortfalls.
 Please pause this discussion instead of moving ahead with this damaging proposal.